Egypt's Red Sea resorts: your complete guide

 Stay up to date: keep an eye on the FCDO website for the latest travel information regarding holidays to Egypt.

 Most people choose a holiday here to enjoy the perpetually warm waters and guaranteed sunshine but once your batteries are recharged you can soak up some of the country's natural attractions and ancient sites, too.

 Today the pyramids at Giza are the only wonders of the ancient world that remain standing, and you can take a day trip to Cairo to marvel at the Great Pyramid as well as those at Memphis, Dahshur and Sakkara.

 You'll also experience the unforgettable throng of Egypt's largest metropolis, Cairo, and come face to face with the Sphinx and the golden mask of Tutankhamun in the Egyptian Museum.

-One of the benefits of choosing to base yourself at a Red Sea resort is that you're close to Egypt's world-famous archaeological treasures at Luxor.
-You can easily take in the Valley of the Kings and Queens on an organised day trip.
+One of the benefits of choosing to base yourself by the Red Sea is that you can tie in a visit to Egypt's world-famous archaeological treasures, including the Valley of the Kings and Queens, at Luxor.